lgpcappiello/lgpcappiello.github.io/index.md

 ## Contributed Blogs

-<a href="https://lgpcappiello.github.io/blog/lovestatistics.html">Learning to Love Statistics</a> is a lighthearted take on the importance of statistics in everyday life, written for the UCR Graduate Student Resource Center blog.</small>
+<a href="https://lgpcappiello.github.io/blog/lovestatistics.html">Learning to Love Statistics</a> is a lighthearted take on the importance of statistics in everyday life, written for the UCR Graduate Student Resource Center blog.

 ## Contact